open-pisciculture/open-source-fish-farming-prototypes/general/README.md

 - Deployment of AWS services

 ## Setting up the LoRaWAN Gateway with The Things Network
+The Gateway used for this prototype is [this one](https://www.sparkfun.com/products/16447).
+First, make sure to follow the Getting Started Guide available under the Documents tab in the [Sparkfun website](https://cdn.sparkfun.com/assets/8/3/6/d/4/Getting_Started_Guide_for_RAK7244_V1.0.pdf).

 ## Creating devices in The Things Network